 Dostoevsky said “Beauty will save the world.”
 He didn’t mean surface beauty.
 He meant poetic beauty.
 Or as James Hillmans says: “the way in which the Gods touch our senses, reach the heart and attract us into life.”
 That kind of beauty will save the world.

-I’ve worked directly with metaphor for 30 years, both professionally and personally, and there’s one image that has never let me go: I am a plant and I’m growing in rich, fertile soil.
-On a personal level, when I don’t know what to do or something in life is troubling me, all I need is [ Read more … ]
+I’ve worked directly with metaphor for 30 years, both professionally and personally, and there’s one image that has never let me go: I’m a plant rooted in rich, fertile soil.
+On a personal level, when I don’t know what to do or something in life is troubling me, all I need is to open myself [ Read more … ]

 Philosophers throughout history have asserted that “the fundamental nature of the world is aesthetic” (Alfred North Whitehead, Gregory Bateson,James Hillman, Martin Foss,Donald Winnicott to name a few.)
 The word aesthetics comes from the Greek word “aisthenesthai” which is the ability to perceive.
 James Hillman writes, “Aesthetics in this primordial sense involves sensing the things of [ Read more … ]